6 Best Cheap Hiking Shoes in 2024

 Paul Ronto on

 You don’t have to break the bank to buy a new pair of quality hiking shoes.
-If you know where to look, there are actually over a hundred high-performance budget-friendly footwear for the trails.
-For this guide, we’ve rounded up and personally evaluated tonnes of really good deals under the £100 range.
+For this guide, we’ve rounded up and personally evaluated tonnes of really good deals under the £110 range.

 How we test hiking shoes

-To make this comprehensive guide, we hiked 30-50 miles for each pair of cheap hiking shoes, covering different terrains.
-By the way, we are a team of outdoor experts and seasoned backpackers, if that matters to you.
-We also check the materials and technologies used in each footwear inside our RunRepeat lab.
+To create this comprehensive guide, we hiked 30-50 miles in each pair of cheap hiking shoes, covering different terrains.
+We also checked the materials and technologies in our RunRepeat lab, where we measured 20+ features of hiking shoes.

 Our selection method includes doing the following:

-• We take the shoes on a series of backpacking trips and day hiking jaunts to get a first-hand experience of their overall performance.
+• We take the shoes on a series of backpacking trips and day hikes to get a first-hand experience of their overall performance.
 We highlight the shoes’ fit, plushness, traction, support, heel protection, and many more.
-We also see how the shoes perform during inclement weather conditions and even in tougher terrains.
+We also see how the shoes perform during inclement weather conditions and in tougher terrains.

 Best cheap hiking shoes overall